meikse/gruvbox/README.md

 <!--p align="center"><img src="http://svgur.com/i/3Dp.svg"></p-->

+*goal of this forked repository is to darken gruvbox too the limit*

+main contributor is listed in `package.json`

+---

 gruvbox is heavily inspired by [badwolf][], [jellybeans][] and [solarized][].

 Designed as a bright theme with pastel 'retro groove' colors and light/dark mode switching in the way of [solarized][].
 The main focus when developing gruvbox is to keep colors easily distinguishable, contrast enough and still pleasant for the eyes.